IAMconsortium/nomenclature/doc/source/user_guide/codelist.rst

       description: The description contains a short description of the key
       weight: Some Key

-Since the tag contains a *description* attribute is it replaced in the variable.
+Since the tag contains a *description* attribute with value *a short description of the key* this is substituted in the *description* of the variable.

-Additionally, the variable also contains the attribute *weight* which features ``{Tag}``, which is not in the tag.
+In contrast, the variable contains the attribute *weight* which features ``{Tag}``, which is not present in the tag.
 In this case the tag name *Some Key* is used.